sovrin-foundation/old-sovrin/getting-started.md

 ![image alt text](banner.png)

-__*Note: This document describes behavior that is targeted for release in the Sovrin Foundation’s code drop on Oct 7.
-Until then, the tutorial is a preview.
-Published code already has tests that prove the basic features, but the end-to-end flow won’t be usable until our final QA pass finishes.*__

 ## What Sovrin is, and Why it Matters

 Sovrin is a software ecosystem for private, secure, and powerful identity.
 It puts people — not the organizations that traditionally centralize identity — in charge of decisions about their own privacy and disclosure.
 This enables all kinds of rich innovation: link contracts, revocation, novel payment workflows, asset and document management features, creative forms of escrow, curated reputation, integrations with other cool technologies, and so on.